 Prizes and Awards

-In 2022 I was awarded the Principal's Prize for Outstanding Research and Engagement in the category ECR (STEM)
+2022: Principal's Prize for Outstanding Research and Engagement in the category ECR - STEM (University of Aberdeen)

 I am currently accepting PhDs in Biological and Environmental Sciences.